ChangLabSNU/VaxPress/docs/source/guide_to_set_parameters.rst

 Two dotted lines on the plot are the points which the number of iterations are 500 and 1000 each.
 500 and 1000 iterations points are showing possibility of further improvement since fitness score is not plateau and mutation rate can decrease more.
 But near 1500 iterations, fitness and mutation rate are less likely to imrpove more.
 Thus, in this case, it is proper to say that near 1500 iterations is okay to get optimal result.

 Also, keep in mind that optimization process can halt before the specified number of iterations if the fitness score doesn't improve for several consecutive cycles.
-In detail, if E(number of mutation) is equals to 0.2 because of decrease in mutation rate.
+In detail, if E(number of mutation) is equal to 0.2 because of decrease in mutation rate.

 ---------------------
 Number of Population